Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Telomeres: They protect the ends of chromosomes from deterioration.
 As we age, our telomeres naturally shorten.
 A yearly decrease of their length by 20–40 bases is associated with serious illnesses.

-• Senescent cells: Over time, these cells can accumulate in the body and prevent cells from growing.
+• Senescent cells: Over time, these non-functioning cells can accumulate in the body.
 The increase in senescent cells contributes to age-associated conditions.

 • Stem cell exhaustion: The growth of senescent cells with age causes the activity of stem cells to slowly decrease.